6 Strategies for Real ROI from F&B Technology Investments

 3. Require Clear ROI Models

 When going through vendor demonstrations, it’s easy to be swayed by vague ROI claims.
-To cut through the noise, push for detailed use cases that:
+To cut through the noise, push for detailed use cases that address value drivers:

-• Tie outcomes to specific financial outcomes (e.g., reduced scrap, lower overtime, energy savings).
+• Tie outcomes from process improvements and productivity gains to specific financial performance (e.g., reduced scrap, lower overtime, energy savings).

-• Distinguish between hard cost savings and softer benefits like agility or compliance.
+• Distinguish between hard cost savings and softer benefits like agility, customer satisfaction, or compliance.

 • Provide realistic payback periods.

-Requesting this reference information helps identify tech that moves the needle for the bottom line and long-term strategy.
+Requesting this reference information helps identify tech that moves the needle for the bottom line and long-term business strategy for competitive edge.

 4. Balance Quick Wins with Long-Term Value